Types of Lower Back Pain

 - Disease of the reproductive organs – Lower back or hip pain

 Solution to Lower Back Pain

 These problems are shown to often times have many contributing factors.

 These factors include such issues as spinal joint dysfunction (malfunctioning of the spinal joints), muscle imbalances, weakness of the supporting spinal musculature (Deconditioning Syndrome), improper movement patterns, poor posture/ergonomic habits, and chronic inflammation.

 Because these problems tend to be complex, and the rate of disability is significant, a multi-specialty team approach is best.

-In this model, not only are the specialists each doing what they are best at doing, but they are working together to provide the optimum benefit for the patient.
+At Palmetto Physical Medicine, not only are the specialists each doing what they are best at doing, but they are working together to provide the optimum benefit for the patient.